 Your appointment time is specifically reserved for you.
 Should you need to cancel we require that you contact our office at least 24-hours in advance of your scheduled appointment.

 To reschedule or cancel an appointment call (509) 527-2147 or notify your counselor by email.
 Failing to properly notify our office of missing your appointment will inhibit your ability to schedule for counseling sessions in the future.
 Your counselor will share with you our "no-show" policy during your first session.

 Is Counseling For Me?

-- I am anxious, worried, or nervous most of the time.
+- I am anxious, worried, or nervous much of the time.

 - My sleeping or eating patterns have changed.